Department of Classics and Archaeology

 My research consists of detailed examination of archaeological and documentary evidence relating to the economic conditions, and their socioeconomic consequences, in Nottingham during the period 1300 and 1540.

 Previous studies of medieval towns, in particular those of the 1970s and 1980s, gave consideration to these issues within the context of a debate regarding late medieval 'urban decline'.
 Discussion about urban decline influenced the interpretation of the results of excavations undertaken in Nottingham between 1969 and 1980 and the narrative upon which subsequent research was based.
-The proposed research will offer a fresh approach with the aim of achieving greater clarity regarding economic and socio-economic conditions and the processes of urbanisation for Nottingham during this little understood period, and form a model of how the disciplines of medieval history and archaeology can be brought together.
+My research offers a fresh approach with the aim of achieving greater clarity regarding economic and socio-economic conditions and the processes of urbanisation for Nottingham during this little understood period, and form a model of how the disciplines of medieval history and archaeology can be brought together.

 The experience of Nottingham will also be placed within a regional context, using published research for other large medieval towns in the Midlands.